mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 Thank you for your enthusiasm!
 You can act on feature ideas in a few ways:

-1. Take a look at our [product roadmap](https://mattermost.com/roadmap/).
+1. Take a look at our {{< newtabref href="https://mattermost.com/roadmap/" title="product roadmap" >}}.
 There’s a chance we might already be building the thing you want.
-2. [Provide input on features](https://portal.productboard.com/mattermost/33-what-matters-to-you/tabs/117-potential-future-offerings) we’re considering to let us know what matters the most to you.
+2. {{< newtabref href="https://portal.productboard.com/mattermost/33-what-matters-to-you/tabs/117-potential-future-offerings" title="Provide input on features" >}} we’re considering to let us know what matters the most to you.
-3. [Participate in a survey](https://portal.productboard.com/mattermost/33-what-matters-to-you/tabs/115-help-us-learn-more-through-surveys) to help us better understand how to meet the needs of our users.
+3. {{< newtabref href="https://portal.productboard.com/mattermost/33-what-matters-to-you/tabs/115-help-us-learn-more-through-surveys" title="Participate in a survey" >}} to help us better understand how to meet the needs of our users.
-4. Discuss your idea with our community in the [Feature Proposals channel](https://community.mattermost.com/core/channels/feature-ideas).
+4. Discuss your idea with our community in the {{< newtabref href="https://community.mattermost.com/core/channels/feature-ideas" title="Feature Proposals channel" >}}.
 5. Build an app!
 Mattermost has a rich framework full of tools to help you add the features you want that don’t quite work as core additions to Mattermost.
     - [Webhooks]({{< ref "/integrate/webhooks" >}}) are the easiest type of app to create and enable you to integrate with the vast majority of modern web tools.